Ezequiel92/GADGETPlotting/README.md

 - It only works with the traditional output format (binary data) which is the default in GADGET2/3 (`SnapFormat = 1`) and a compatibility option in GADGET4 (`SnapFormat = 1`).
 - It is just a script intended to be included as is, i.e. `include("src/GADGETPlotting.jl")`.
 It is not a module nor a package.
 - A small testing data set is provided in the test_snapshots directory.
-- The testing script test.jl shows how to import the script, gives examples for every function, and provides a sanity check, as it should run without errors.
+- The testing script `test/test.jl` shows how to import the script, gives examples for every function, and provides a sanity check, as it should run without errors.
-- The dependencies are given by the Manifest.toml and Project.toml files.
+- The dependencies are given by the `test/Manifest.toml` and `test/Project.toml` files.

 ## Functions

 There are four tiers of functions:

-- Auxiliary functions (src/auxiliary.jl): These are only for internal use.
+- Auxiliary functions (`src/auxiliary.jl`): These are only for internal use.
 They do soma data processing.
-- Data acquisition functions (src/data_acquisition.jl): These are only for internal use.
+- Data acquisition functions (`src/data_acquisition.jl`): These are only for internal use.
 They take the raw data, apply some transformation and return it as a familiar data structure.
-- Plotting functions (src/plotting.jl): These are intended for external use.
+- Plotting functions (`src/plotting.jl`): These are intended for external use.
 They take data in the format returned by the data acquisition functions and return plot objects.
-- Pipeline functions (src/pipelines.jl): These are intended for external use.
+- Pipeline functions (`src/pipelines.jl`): These are intended for external use.
 They take the location of the snapshot files and some configuration parameters, and produce a series of plots/GIFs/videos as a result.
 By default, some of these functions may produce a large number of images (but it can be configured to do less), and they may take a long time to run, especially if the function uses the `pgfplotsx` backend of [Plots.jl](https://github.com/JuliaPlots/Plots.jl).

 NOTE: Despite the comments above, being this a simple script, every function is exposed.
-So, all can be used as it is shown in test.jl.
+So, all can be used as it is shown in `test/test.jl`.
 Only two global constants and no data structures are defined.

 ## PGFPlotsX backend

-Some plotting and pipeline function make use of the PGFPlotsX backend, and as such, the command `pgfplotsx()` should be always called at least once per session before these functions (as it is done in `test.jl`).
+Some plotting and pipeline function make use of the PGFPlotsX backend, and as such, the command `pgfplotsx()` should be always called at least once per session before these functions (as it is done in `test/test.jl`).
 With time, and as some issues with GR are resolved, the functions will be migrated to the GR backend, hopefully making this caveat obsolete.

 ## Documentation

 Each function is documented within the script, where a docstring explains the functionality, the arguments and the returns.

-Refer to test.jl for examples on how to use the functions.
+Refer to `test/test.jl` for examples on how to use the functions.
 Note that it expects the simple file structure of this repo, namely:

     .
     ├── src
 	│	 ├── GADGETPlotting.jl
 	│	 └── ...
+    ├── test
-    ├── test.jl
+	│	 ├── test.jl
+	│	 └── ...
     └── ...

 More examples can be found in the repository [plotting_scripts](https://github.com/Ezequiel92/plotting_scripts).